KacperBialy/CaloriesTracker/.ai/prd.md

   2. After clicking the "Delete" button and confirming, the product disappears from the list.
   3. After deleting a product, the daily summary of calories and macronutrients is immediately recalculated.

 ### US-007

-- Title: Handling a partially unrecognized command
-- Description: As the system, when I receive a command containing both recognizable and unrecognizable products, I want to save the correct ones and report the errors.
-- Acceptance Criteria:
-  1. For the query "chicken 200g, unknownproduct 50g", the API correctly processes and saves "chicken 200g".
-  2. The API response includes information about the successful addition of the chicken.
-  3. The API response also includes information that "unknownproduct 50g" was not recognized.
-  4. The web application does not crash, and the data for the chicken is displayed correctly.

-### US-008

 - Title: Logging out of the application
 - Description: As a user, I want to be able to log out of the application to end my session and secure access to my data.